CHOOSING YOUR LOOM, AND LEARNING HOW TO START WEAVING

 The first thing to do is determine what you would like to weave, and how wide your maximum project is likely to be "as woven" - these are the most important criteria in selecting the loom.
 The most basic limiting factor on any loom, whether a table loom or a floor loom, is the weaving width.
 You basically cannot normally weave anything wider than that.
 But, if you want to weave scarves or table runners or things like that, most looms are suitable.
 And fabric yardage can be seamed together for blankets or wider objects, or you can cut even "Vogue" fabric pieces from 22" cloth without a problem.

 Your loom will need to be of a type that can weave the projects you think you will be weaving the most.
-Unless you are prepared to commit to a high dollar loom which can do everything (like a Glimakra), the decision of what loom to buy comes down to either:
+The decision of what loom to buy comes down to either:

 1) a loom that will do patterns, like a 4 harness loom, or